 ANCIENT CULTURES and PANORAMIC SENSING

-Among the Australian aborigines it seems to be Dadirri : "Simply sit and look at and listen to the earth and environment that surrounds you."
+Among the Australian aborigines it is called Dadirri : "Simply sit and look at and listen to the earth and environment that surrounds you."

-But in the explanations i have read, it is always associated with some sort of focusing on specific things.
+But in the explanations i have read, this is always explained with some sort of focusing on specific things.
 "Focus on something specific, such as a bird, a blade of grass, a clump of soil, cracked earth, a flower, bush or leaf, a cloud in the sky or a body of water, whatever you can see."

-I believe this 'focusing on specific things' is a modern development, a new 'whitefella' influence.
+I believe this 'focusing on specific things' is a modern development.

 Tao and Zen